top of page

 • Story Share Circles & Networking (Breakout Rooms)

-• From Asphalt to Miniforest: Transforming Impervious Surfaces to Manage Stormwater Runoff, Flooding and the Heat Island Effect
+• From Asphalt to Miniforest: Transforming Impervious Surfaces to Manage Stormwater Runoff and the Heat Island Effect

 • Using the Miyawaki Method to Empower Agroecology and Food Forestry